slott56/Caravel-Transit/doc/source/usecase/index.rst

 The rider really only has one use case.

-    As a HR rider, I want to know when will the next bus get here so I can decide how to spend my time or whether I want to use an alternate form of transportation.
+    As an HRT rider, I want to know when will the next bus get here so I can decide how to spend my time or whether I want to use an alternate form of transportation.